- About Us

 After completing his PhD, Wilfrido was a research professor at Universidad Juarez Autonoma de Tabasco (UJAT) and immediately started work on building capacity for aquaculture production and research in Mexico.
-Continuing his collaboration with AquaFish, Wilfrido has served as a principal investigator on research projects and helped promote aquaculture for conservation and food security.
+Continuing his collaboration with the AquaFish Innovation Lab, Wilfrido has served as a principal investigator on research projects and helped promote aquaculture for conservation and food security.
 In 2011, Wilfrido was awarded the Medal of Merit for Environmental Defense from the Congress of Tabasco, Mexico.
 He recently assumed the position of Vice-President of Research at UJAT and continues his efforts in aquaculture and fisheries research.

 Luis Arturo Dorantes López studied the masculinization of fly and embryos of Nile tilapia for his Bachelor's at the University of Juarez Autonoma de Tabasco under the support of Aquaculture CRSP.
 He is currently working with government programs to support tilapia and shrimp aquaculture producers in Tabasco, Mexico.

 Having now completed his Master’s program at IAAS, Ravi plans to return to his duties as a Fisheries Development Officer until he can secure funding for his PhD.
 He hopes to apply his new knowledge of aquaculture for the benefit of Nepalese fish farmers.
-Ravi hopes to inspire others like himself to continue following their interests and achieving their goals
+Ravi hopes to inspire others like himself to continue following their interests and achieving their goals.

-Gharti originally connected with AquaFish ten years ago when she began her Master’s degree in Aquaculture, under the guidance of Dr. Sunila Rai.
+Gharti originally connected with the AquaFish Innovation Lab ten years ago when she began her Master’s degree in Aquaculture, under the guidance of Dr. Sunila Rai.
 She earned her degree from was then the Institute of Agriculture and Animal Science, Tribhuvan University (now known as Agriculture and Forestry University (AFU)).
 For her Master’s research, Gharti investigated alternative ways to culture Nile tilapia (Oreochromis niloticus) to maximize production.
-Gharti now serves as an Assistant Professor in the Department of Aquaculture and is a current AquaFish Host Country Collaborator.
+Gharti now serves as an Assistant Professor in the Department of Aquaculture and is a current AquaFish Innovation Lab Host Country Collaborator.

 It’d been more than 30 years since Khop Narayan Shrestha earned his undergraduate degree in agriculture, but something about aquaculture drew him back to school.
 For Shrestha, that something was a lack of development of aquaculture in the hilly and mountainous regions of Nepal despite abundant water resources.
 While 94% of fishponds are found in the plains of Nepal, there is a need to promote fish farming into the country’s hills and mountains, he said.
-Khop earned his Master's degree in 2015 with two years of support from AquaFish.
+Khop earned his Master's degree in 2015 with two years of support from the AquaFish Innovation Lab.
 He is now the executive director of the nongovernmental organization Manahari Development Institute.

 Subhash’s Master’s research aims to help to ameliorate the problems of aquaculture under-development and threatened populations of sahar.
 By assessing the spawning behavior of sahar, Subhash hopes to improve sahar breeding technology for restocking efforts in natural water bodies.
-This research is an extension of previous AquaFish work that was done in Pokhara on sahar breeding and production to increase availability of sahar fry for culture.
+This research is an extension of previous AquaFish Innovation Lab work that was done in Pokhara on sahar breeding and production to increase availability of sahar fry for culture.
 Subhash and researchers at AFU hope to develop protocols scale-up sahar seed production with the goal of making sahar widely available for culture in Nepal.

 After completing her graduate education, Sunila worked as the Head of the Aquaculture Department at the Institute for Agriculture and Animal Sciences (IAAS) at Agriculture and Forestry University (AFU, formerly Tribhuvan) in Chitwan, where she conducted research for enhancing carp production in polyculture ponds.
 In 2013, she was appointed the Associate Dean of Academics of the Faculty of Animal Science at the AFU.
 Sunila is a pioneer for women in the field of aquaculture science, and she sets a strong example to encourage women to not only pursue higher education, but to become leaders in the aquaculture sector.

 Thanks to Aquaculture CRSP support, Dr. Pandit earned his first Master’s degree in 2003 from Tribhuvan University’s Institute of Agriculture and Animal Science (IAAS; now known as Agriculture and Forestry University, or AFU), from which he also earned an undergraduate degree in agriculture in 2000.
 Dr. Pandit went on to earn a second Master’s degree from the University of the Ryukyus in Japan in 2010 with major professor Dr. Masaru Nakamura, completing the thesis “Effect of high temperature on reproductive physiology of the Nile tilapia, Oreochromis niloticus.”
 In 2014, Dr. Pandit earned a Ph.D. from Shanghai Ocean University in China with the research “Identification, characterization and expression analysis of immune genes within the TNF and IL superfamilies in grass carp, Ctenopharyngodon idella.”
-Since earning his Ph.D. degree, Dr. Pandit has been involved with several AquaFish research projects through AquaFish Host Country Project PI Dr. Madhav Shrestha.
+Since earning his Ph.D. degree, Dr. Pandit has been involved with several AquaFish Innovation Lab research projects through AquaFish Innovation Lab Host Country Project PI Dr. Madhav Shrestha.

 Fred earned an undergraduate Biological Sciences degree (1995) from Peru’s Universidad Nacional de la Amazonía Peruana, and an M.S.
 (2000) in Aquatic Biology and Fisheries from Universidade Federal do Amazonas in Brazil.
 Fred then joined the Instituto de Investigaciones de la Amazonía Peruana (IIAP) in his hometown of Iquitos, Peru, and through that institute’s collaborative research agreement with Southern Illinois University at Carbondale (SIUC) Fred joined SIUC as a graduate student.
 He worked with his major advisor, Dr. Chris Kohler, and Dr. William Camargo at SIUC on ACRSP-funded projects for five years and defended his PhD in 2007.